 And every single change makes it an all together different kind of pizza.
 This means that while toppings could change, the base pizza dough could be the same.
 This is what this recipe is all about.
 A simple , basic and easy homemade pizza dough recipe that you can used for bake or grilled pizza.
 I am super excited with this and with the variety of ways I could use this especially for grilled pizza which I am very much looking forward on making every chance I got.
 Summer could be more fun with this homemade pizza dough that you can use to make amazing grilled pizza.
 Let’s get started!

-- Dry Ingredients: Add salt and 1 3/4 cups of flour.
+- Dry Ingredients: Add salt, 1 3/4 cups of flour and dried Oregano (if using).
 Mix until a dough forms.
 Knead/mix gently, adding more flour as needed (about 2 tbsp at a time but not more than 1/4 cup) to form a soft dough.
 You only need to use the additional flour if your dough is sticky to form into a ball.
 Normally at 1 3/4 it is already stable to form into a ball, but sometimes depending on the brand of the flour or how old the flour (new or nearing expiry), you may need more or less than what is specified in the measurement.

 - Alternatively, the dough can also be made using a stand mixer.
 Prepare the yeast in the stand mixer bowl then add the oil, followed by the dry ingredients.
 Use the dough attachment and mix dough for 10 -15 minutes or just until the sides of the bowl is clean and the dough can be form into a ball.

 - Let the Dough Rest: Spray a large bowl with oil and transfer the dough, or you can use the same bowl.
-Cover and let rest for minimum of at least 20 minutes to 1 hour or even overnight in a warm place.
+Cover and let rest for minimum of at least 20 minutes to 1 hour.
 After the rest period, it is ready to use.

 - Shape the Dough: To shape the dough, first divide the dough to your desired serving portion (see below serving portion).
 Shape each portion into ball, then using your fingers, push it around to form into a disk or to stretch it to desired shape (rectangle, circle, or free form).
 Mark and indention around to create a thick edge then lift the dough holding it from the edge.
 This will make the dough stretch on its own without working the dough too much.
 Leave a little bit of thick edge and watch the thickness, makes sure it is not too thin to the point of tearing.
 About 1/8 – 1/4-inch thick it ideal.